kstenerud/ubuntu-maintainers-handbook/ProposedMigration.md

 Autopkgtest Regressions
 -----------------------

-After a package has successfully built, the [https://autopkgtest.ubuntu.com/](autopkgtest infrastructure) will run its [https://packaging.ubuntu.com/html/auto-pkg-test.html](DEP8 tests) for each of its supported architectures.
+After a package has successfully built, the [autopkgtest infrastructure](https://autopkgtest.ubuntu.com/) will run its [DEP8 tests](https://packaging.ubuntu.com/html/auto-pkg-test.html) for each of its supported architectures.
 Failed tests can block the migration, and "Regression" listed for the failed architecture(s).

 You can view the recent test run history for a package's architecture by clicking on the respective architecture's name.